I'm an artist from NYC living in Chiang Mai, Thailand. I've been making art since 1994, and I've taught art to kids and adults for 8 years.

 This is a great project for both reminding adults and teaching children about the basic principles of color theory.
-Not only is there an immediate example of warm and cool colors, there is also a very good exercise in learning complimentary colors!
+Not only is there an immediate example of warm and cool colors, but there is also a very good exercise in learning complementary colors!

-When artists talk about Complimentary Colors, they are talking about the opposite colors to the Primary Colors.
-Complimentary colors also exist exactly opposite of one another on a color wheel.
+When artists talk about complementary colors, they are talking about the opposite colors to the primary colors.
+Complementary colors also exist exactly opposite of one another on a color wheel.

 - Red and Green

 One way to remember the three sets of compliments is to try to remember a theme of where you've seen them before: Red and green remind me of Christmas.
 Blue and orange remind me of the colors of a sports team.
 And, yellow and violet remind me of a wizard's hat: a purple hat with yellow moons and stars.

 How are complementary colors used?
 Artists use compliments for several different reasons.
 One thing they use them for is to make Pop Art.
 When using only complementary colors in a painting, the colors tend to pop right off the canvas!
 Another way to use them is as a shadow color.
 For example, if you have a red cup, instead of using grey or black for the shadow, try using dark green.
 If you use the complementary color as the shadow (and make it a little darker by adding a tiny bit of black to the color—especially with paints), it makes the whole work of art a little more interesting.

 The other aspect of this project is to learn warm and cool colors.